 Moulding only contributes three songs, which are all in a similar vein, with upbeat bouncy tunes contrasted with pessimistic lyrics about militarism, lust and pollution.
-Partridge comtributes the social commentary of ‘Respectable Street’, the political ‘Living Through Another Cuba’, while ‘Towers of London’ sounds like a hit single.
+Partridge contributes the social commentary of ‘Respectable Street’, the political ‘Living Through Another Cuba’, while ‘Towers of London’ sounds like a hit single.
 Partridge has disowned ‘Sgt.
 Rock (Is Going To Help Me)’, but the punning lyrics are really cute: “get the expert on mademoiselles/he could diffuse, any bombshell.”
-Partridge also gets adventurous with the seven minute experimental ‘Travels in Nihilon’ and the surprisingly effective dub track ‘The Somnabulist’.
+Partridge also gets adventurous with the seven-minute experimental ‘Travels in Nihilon’ and the surprisingly effective dub track ‘The Somnabulist’.

 Black Sea does drag a little in the second half, and arguably could have benefited from more Moulding tunes, but it’s still the highlight of their early career.

-Double album English Settlement was a pivotal moment in XTC’s career, as they started to progress to a more studio based sound.
-English Settlement has distinctive textures; Partridge began using an acoustic twelve string guitar to give the album a folk feel, which is contrasted with inventive and energetic rhythm patterns.
+Double album English Settlement was a pivotal moment in XTC’s career, as they started to progress to a more studio-based sound.
+English Settlement has distinctive textures; Partridge began using an acoustic twelve-string guitar to give the album a folk feel, which is contrasted with inventive and energetic rhythm patterns.
 Moulding’s opener ‘Runaways’ sets the tone for the album’s textural experimentation, with a smooth groove generated from the tasteful drum machine, Moulding’s fretless bass, and catchy rhythm guitar parts.

 Moulding is in fantastic writing touch throughout English Settlement; ‘Fly on the Wall’, ‘Ball and Chain’ and ‘English Roundabout’ are all concise and vigorous, providing the most accessible entry points to the album.
-In contrast, virtually all of Partridge’s tracks are drawn out longer than five minutes; great for strong material like ‘Jason and the Argonauts’, but problematic for weaker songs like ‘Melt the Guns’, and the third quarter of the album in particular is heavy going.
-Partridge’s highlights include the group’s sole UK Top 10 single ‘Senses Working Overtime’, ‘Snowman’ (with the classic line “people will always be tempted to wipe their feet on anything with Welcome written on it,”) and the punkish ‘No Thugs in Our House.’
+In contrast, virtually all of Partridge’s tracks are drawn out longer than five minutes; great for strong material like ‘Jason and the Argonauts’, but problematic for weaker songs like ‘Melt the Guns’, and the third quarter of the album, in particular, is heavy going.
+Partridge’s highlights include the group’s sole UK Top 10 single ‘Senses Working Overtime’, ‘Snowman’ (with the classic line “people will always be tempted to wipe their feet on anything with welcome written on it,”) and the punkish ‘No Thugs in Our House.’
 English Settlement marked a commercial highpoint for XTC in Britain; shortly afterwards the group ceased touring due to Partridge’s chronic stage fright.